 Let’s pause in our series on Children’s Stories to get a better look at the great adversary who stands behind every effort to thwart God’s will in these events.
 Since he is a created being (Eze.
-28:13) whose creation is not mentioned in the Genesis account we’ll assume that it took place, along with the other angelic beings, in the gap between Gen. 1:1 and 1:2 (see ).
-All we know by way of introduction is that he turns up in the Garden in the form of a “serpent” (Hebrew enchanter) to beguile our first parents (see ).
+28:13) whose creation is not mentioned in the Genesis account we’ll assume that it took place, along with the other angelic beings, in the gap between Gen. 1:1 and 1:2 (see In the Beginning).
+All we know, by way of introduction, is that he turns up in the Garden in the form of a “serpent” (Hebrew enchanter) to beguile our first parents (see Adam & Eve).
 But from Isaiah 14:12-20 and Ezekiel 28:11-19 we can piece together a profile of this great adversary, his origin, fall and destiny.

 How You Have Fallen From Heaven, O Lucifer

 His name comes from Isaiah 14:12 (KJV).
 It’s actually the Latin translation of a Hebrew phrase that means to shine in the sense of making a show or celebration or (foolish) boast and recalls the title “shining one.”
 Ezekiel 28:12-14 indicates he was created as “the model of perfection, full of wisdom and beauty” and anointed as the guardian cherub on the holy mount of God.
 In the Septuagint translation of the Hebrew scriptures all the stones contained on the breast plate of Israel’s High Priest are listed in Eze 28:13 perhaps hinting at his responsibilities.
 Combining the Ezekiel and Isaiah passages we can infer that he was head of the congregation of Angelic beings, charged with leading them in the worship of the Almighty and guardian of His Throne.